-Indian Supreme Court upholds death sentences for Delhi gang rape
+Indian Supreme Court upholds death sentences in Delhi gang rape

 India's Supreme Court on Friday upheld a lower court's decision to sentence the men to death.

-According to CNN affiliate News18, the judgment was met with applause in the courtroom.
+The judgment met with applause in the courtroom, according to CNN affiliate News18.

+"We are very happy that (the) Supreme Court has heard our voice, and that they understood Nirbhaya's pain in this matter, and that along with Nirbhaya the whole country has found justice," the victim's father, Badrinath Singh, told reporters outside the court, using a nickname for his daughter that means "fearless one."

+"We need to work so that the type of crime that happened to Nirbhaya will not happen again," Asha Singh, the victim's mother, said at a press briefing.

 Vinay Sharma, Akshay Thakur, Pawan Gupta and Mukesh Singh were originally sentenced in September 2013, but they appealed the decision in the country's top court.